-- a.
-Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - b.
+- Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - b.
 Reduction, suspension, or termination of services prior to the member receiving the services previously authorized by the MCO; - c.
 Denial, in whole or part, of payment for a service (a denial, in whole or in part, of a payment for a service solely because the claim does not meet the definition of a "clean claim" is not an adverse benefit determination); - d.
 Failure to provide services in a timely manner as specified in OAC rule 5160-26-03.1; - e.
 Failure to act within the resolution timeframes specified in this rule; or f.
 Denial of a member's request to dispute a financial liability, including cost sharing, co-payments, premiums, deductibles, coinsurance, and other member financial liabilities, if applicable.

-Department: Utilization Management Policy and Procedure No: : MCD-OH-CLI-H1360 Policy and Procedure Title: Inpatient Behavioral Health Admission Child Medical Necessity Process Cycle: Annually Responsible Departments s: Clinical
+Department: Utilization Management Policy and Procedure No: MCD-OH-CLI-H1358 Policy and Procedure Title: General Inpatient Admission Child Medical Necessity Process Cycle: Annually Responsible Departments: Clinical Approved By: Mark Rastetter, MD Effective Date: 2/1/2023 Revised: